Conda¶

 argument.
 For example, to create a path based enviroment at /blue/mygroup/share/project42/conda/envs/hfrl/

-mamba create -p /blue/mygroup/share/project42/conda/envs/another_env/
+conda create -p /blue/mygroup/share/project42/conda/envs/another_env/

 Expand to see example command and output

-[username@login7 ~]$ mamba create -p /blue/mygroup/share/project42/conda/envs/another_env/
+[username@login7 ~]$ conda create -p /blue/mygroup/share/project42/conda/envs/another_env/

 Looking for: []